Select Page

 Understanding the Cold War

-The Cold War was a period of intense political and military tension between the United States and the Soviet Union, which lasted from the late 1940s until the early 1990s.
-It was characterized by ideological differences, competition for global influence, and the threat of nuclear warfare.
+The Cold War was a state of political and military rivalry between American and the Soviet Union, in the 1940s up to the early 1990s.
+It was marked by political and economic rivalries on how to control the world and by the risks of atomic bombings.

 The Division of Germany